rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 rdd stop    # take it down, keep your data
 ```

-There is no upgrade path between previews yet, so each new alpha starts from a
+There's no upgrade path between previews yet, so each new alpha starts from a
 clean slate. `rdd svc delete` stops the daemon and removes everything 2.0
 created (the VM, the cluster, your settings, and the daemon's own data),
-keeping only the download cache so a reinstall does not refetch the VM image.
+keeping only the download cache so a reinstall doesn't refetch the VM image.
-It is also how you uninstall; after it runs, just delete the `rdd` binary or
+It's also how you uninstall; after it runs, just delete the `rdd` binary or
 remove the app.
 The cache it leaves behind is Lima's, not ours
 (`~/Library/Caches/lima` on macOS, `~/.cache/lima` on Linux,
 `~/AppData/Local/lima` on Windows); delete it too if you want to reclaim all
 the space.
 A later release will handle that for you, clearing distro images
 from earlier previews automatically and adding a command to empty the cache.

-That is the alpha: install it one of two ways, start it, and run a container.
+That's the alpha: install it one of two ways, start it, and run a container.
-It may break on setups we have never seen, and if it does, please tell us.
+It may break on setups we've never seen, and if it does, please tell us.

 ## A glimpse underneath